dfrojas/dfrojas.github.io/index.markdown

 # Hey there!
 I'm Diego Fernando Rojas 👋.

-## A software developer and diver from Colombia 🇨🇴
+### A software developer and diver from Colombia 🇨🇴
+### currently living between Barcelona 🇪🇸 and Berlin 🇩🇪
 <br>

 </div>

 <div class="home-paragraph"  markdown="1">

 And I live my life at the intersection of technology, underwater exploration, and the pulsating rhythms of techno music.
-Here I write ocassionally about:
+Here I publish ocassionally about:

-1. 👨‍💻 **Software:** I like to build and experiment with the technologies I like: Containers, compilers, distributed systems, eBPF, programming languages, internals, etc. In this section, I publish only technical content about software.
+1. 👨‍💻 **Software:** I experiment with the technologies I like.
+My main focus is profiling, performance and observability.
+However, from time to time, I could write about other topics like containers, compilers, distributed systems, programming languages and all about software internals.

-2. 🐋 **Diving and ocean conservation:** I publish occasionally the journey of my dives.
-Join me in the fight to protect our oceans.
+2. 🐋 **Diving and ocean conservation:** Since I started to dive back in 2006, I have become a direct witness to how we are killing the sea with our consumption practices.
+I'm fully involved in Ocean conservation efforts through storytelling and audiovisual and educational content .
+In this section, I document all this journey.

 3. 💡 **Misc:** In the section "Misc" I write my thoughts, notes, quotes or whatever about software and humanity.
 Just random opinions.
 I'm native Spanish speaker, only the content there will be in Spanish.